Who can do a work placement?

 - If you have any problems or questions about any of these procedures, please contact your Placement Coordinator or your Placement Development Adviser

-- You can find more information about the working conditions of your Tier 4 student visa on our working during your studies page.
+- You can find more information about the working conditions of your Student visa on our working during your studies page.

 What is your working allowance while you are on your placement?

-While you are doing your BU official work placement, you are also allowed to work the 20 hours part-time work that your Tier 4 student visa allows.
+While you are doing your BU official work placement, you are also allowed to work the 20 hours part-time work that your Student visa allows.